deaththed0g/AC04-screen-blur-and-dynamic-shadow-removal/README.md

 ## Notes

-- Using the 1.6.0 version of the PNACH files will also remove the blur effect in the **STONEHENGE OFFENSIVE** mission, caused every time the S.T.N turrets fire their railgun.
+- Using the 1.6.0 version of the PNACH files will also remove the blur effect in the **STONEHENGE OFFENSIVE** mission, caused every time the S.T.N turrets fire their railguns.

 - To fully restore the disabled effects, a game restart will be required after disabling the cheats.
 For PCSX2 1.6.0, you'll need to remove the lines copied from this article from the PNACH file.